uullrich/uullrich.com/README.md

 # [uullrich.com](https://uullrich.com)

-## Introductoin
+## Introduction
 My personal site with a minimal blog system.
-Based on the Gatsby minimal TypeScript starter.
+Based on the [Gatsby minimal TypeScript](https://github.com/gatsbyjs/gatsby-starter-minimal-ts) starter.
 I am not a designer.
 The design is kept very simple without any css framework.

 ## Development